Dry brushing furniture. Dry brushing is the easiest furniture painting technique. Get that gorgeous dry brushed painted furniture finish.

 Drawers are vacuumed with the shop vac.

 Drawers are labeled underneath with chalk to ensure that they go back where they came from.
+This is just one of the many tips I share in Tips & Secrets for Painting Furniture.

 Even the leather inlay is sanded and cleaned.